qwd/dev-site/pages/en/help.md

 ### How to estimate the cost?

 Please log in to Console and use the [Price Calculator](https://console.qweather.com/price-calculator?lang=en) to estimate your costs.

+### What happens when I run out of free requests?

+You can continue to use the developer services and just pay for the actual usage in the next month.
+Refer to [Billing and Payment](/docs/finance/billing-and-payment/).

 ### Are there more discounts if I have a high volume of requests?